 The field of Galactic astronomy has revolutionized astrophysics in the last twenty years.
 The discovery of the extended halo of the Milky Way composed of tidally shredded dwarf satellite galaxies and globular clusters gave rise to a rapidly developing approach of Galactic archeology, one of the major drivers for the next-generation wide area surveys such as LSST, of which JHU is an institutional member.
 Furthermore, the Milky Way offers an opportunity for detailed high-quality observations of the interstellar medium, star formation and exotic stellar behaviors.
 But perhaps none of the astronomical discoveries of the last 20 years has as profound impact on humanity as the discovery of exo-planets — planets around stars other than the Sun.
 JHU faculty members with primary interests in Galactic astronomy are Profs.
-David Neufeld, Kevin Schlaufman, Rosemary Wyse and Research Prof. Luciana Bianchi.
+David Neufeld, Kevin Schlaufman, David Sing, Rosemary Wyse, Nadia Zakamska, and Research Prof. Luciana Bianchi.

 Prof. Rosemary Wyse is one of the leaders of the RAVE survey and a world expert in Galactic archeology, conducting studies of the structure of our own Galaxy from both theoretical and observational perspective.